The roles of the follow-up group:

-- may not be directly connected to the research, or to the doctoral student
+- may not be directly connected to the research, or to the doctoral researcher

-- may not have joint publications with the student
+- may not have joint publications with the doctoral researcher

-- may not be his/her close relatives, or family members supervisor (Administrative Procedure Act 28 §)
+- be doctoral researcher’s or supervisors’ close persons (Administrative Procedure Act 28 §)

 - Supervisors cannot be members of the follow-up group.
 However, when expressly invited by the doctoral student, they may attend a meeting.

 - Emeritus/emerita -professor, who has not made an emeritus/emerita –agreement, can be nominated as a member of the follow-up group, but not as a chair.
 However, emeritus/emerita -professor, who has made an emeritus/emerita –agreement, can be nominated also as a chair.